 REQUIREMENTS: The animal and handler must adhere to the following conditions or staff will have the handler remove the animal from the site.
-The handler must take the animal somewhere safe and not leave it in a vehicle.
-Then the handler may return without the animal.
+We ask that the animal be taken somewhere safe and not left in a vehicle.
+The handler may return without the animal.

 SERVICE ANIMALS IN TRAINING: Per California law, a trainer or person with a disability may bring his or her dog that is in training to be a guide, signal or service dog.
 The person shall ensure that the dog is on leash and tagged as a guide dog, signal dog, or service dog by an identification tag issued by the county clerk or animal control department.
 In addition, the person shall be liable for any provable damage done to the premises or facilities by his or her dog.

 SPECIAL NOTE: We have been advised that young puppies do not yet have the maturity to attend an event like this.
 Service animals in training should be advanced enough in their training to handle an event as intense as Outside Lands.

 STILL THINKING OF BRINGING YOUR PET?
 If you fraudulently represent yourself as being the owner or trainer of a guide, signal, or service dog, you are guilty of a misdemeanor punishable by imprisonment and/or fine.
 A festival is crowded, noisy, confusing, and can be stressful for animals.
 If an animal is lost in the crowd of thousands of people, we don’t know if you will find it again or who will take it home.
 If an animal causes injury or death of any guide, signal, or service dog, the handler or owner may be ordered to make restitution for any veterinary bills and/or replacement costs of that dog.
 Service animals can be valued at many thousands of dollars.